 - It contains preview key points that lead into the thesis statement

 Note that the sample above is not cast on a stone for every topic.
-However, it will be able to spearhead you in the right direction culminating into a great introduction.
+However, it will be able to spearhead you in the right direction culminating in a great introduction.
 What are you waiting for now?
 Try it out on your own.
 It will amaze you to know how much you have improved just by reading this post.

 Moreover, you can use these tips to spice up your paper: